Iota-School/nonvisual_data_science/nonvisual_python/sections/magic.md

 ```python
 %load nonvisual.py
 ```

+You will have to hit Enter twice, since `%load` simply loads the code from the specified file; hitting Enter a second time actually runs the loaded code to bring the REPL back to the desired state.

 ## Other Useful Magic Commands and IPython Tricks

 IPython has a [variety of magic commands](https://ipython.readthedocs.io/en/stable/interactive/magics.html).
 A few other useful commands: